 “When your discernment penetrates the four quarters, are you capable of not knowing anything?”
 Zhong Fu is the subtle way that you merely hold to your center and always hit the mark.
 The great claw becomes the image of how life protects you and holds you to this center.

-Line 1 Being prepared brings good fortune = if there are secret designs, it is disquieting.
+Being prepared brings good fortune = if there are secret designs, it is disquieting.
 Changes to (59) Dispersion.
-This lines begins the tying together of all that was learned from previous hexagrams.
+This line begins the tying together of all that was learned from previous hexagrams.
 At the threshold of experience we are innocent and remain without judgments in the sense of being prepared.
 In this situation you may have ideas of what should be happening that are keeping you from seeing what is happening.
 Dispersion is about letting go and if we don’t learn to follow the flow, it is disquieting.
-Dis-ease can be how the physical becomes the manifestation of emotional issues.
-Inner and outer cannot be separated.
+In dis-ease, we see how physical symptoms can be tied to emotional causes.
+The inner and outer cannot be separated.
 The hexagram of Inner Truth always reveals how events unfold as a reflection of whether or not we are being authentically in the moment.
 Whatever your question, it is leading you into deeper discovery of your Inner Truth.
 Be open.

-Line 4 The moon is nearly full but the team of horses go astray = no blame.
+The moon is nearly full but the team of horses go astray = no blame.
 Changes to (10) Treading.
-This line is usually the line that can make or break how you adhere to the principles of the hexagrams.
+This line is usually the line that can make or break how you adhere to the principles of all of the hexagrams.
 When the team of horses go astray, you lose your focus and your Inner Truth.
+Passion can be giving shape to your Inner Truth, but you shouldn't let it run away with you.
 The situation is challenging but don’t give up.
 You may have enormous respect and admiration for another that is breaking your forward stride and Inner Truth.
 Tread carefully.
 Be humble but don’t abandon who you are.